 4. Combinatorics (Permutations and combinations) – The Lost World

 It is a very important branch of science.
 It deals with the number of ways in which things can be arranged.
-Combinatorics is used in various fields like computer science, statics, probability and pure mathematics.
+Combinatorics is used in various fields like computer science, statics, probability, and pure mathematics.
 Hipparchus is known to introduce the concept of Combinatorics.
-All his work in this field survived because of the comment made by Plutarch in Table Talk:
+All his work in this field survived because of the comments made by Plutarch in Table Talk:

 Chrysippus said that the number of compound statements obtainable from ten simple statements is over one million.
 Hipparchus contradicted him, showing that affirmatively there are 103049 compound statements…’

-In 1994, at George Washington University, David Hough realized, that 103049 is the 10th Schroder number, which is equal to several ways in which 10 different things can be arranged inside parenthesis.
-This shows that Hipparchus calculations were so advanced, as after so many years, in 1870, Ernst Schroder rediscovered these numbers.
+In 1994, at George Washington University, David Hough realized that 103049 is the 10th Schroder number, which is equal to several ways in which 10 different things can be arranged inside parenthesis.
+This shows that Hipparchus calculations were so advanced that after so many years, in 1870, Ernst Schroder rediscovered these numbers.

 Hipparchus observed that the moon shows parallax when viewed from different places on Earth.
-Parallax means, an object appears to be at different places when viewed from different locations.
-Astronomers usually take the help of geometry, when heavenly bodies show parallax.
+Parallax means an object appears to be at different places when viewed from different locations.
+Astronomers usually take the help of geometry when heavenly bodies show parallax.
 With the help of parallax, Hipparchus measured the Earth-Moon distance twice.
-In his first attempt, he measured distance as 77 times of Earth radii, providing an upper limit as 83 and a lower limit as 71.
-In the second time, he found the least distance of 62, a mean of 67+1/3, and consequently the greatest distance of 72+2/3 Earth radii, showing a great deviation from his first result.
-Hipparchus, later on, recalculated the distance, by putting Sun farther from the Earth and got the minimum limit for the mean distance is 59 Earth radii and the mean to be 60 1⁄2 radii of Earth.
+In his first attempt, he measured distance as 77 times of Earth’s radii, providing an upper limit as 83 and a lower limit as 71.
+In the second time, he found the least distance of 62, a mean of 67+1/3, and consequently, the greatest distance of 72+2/3 Earth radii, showing a great deviation from his first result.
+Hipparchus, later on, recalculated the distance by putting Sun farther from the Earth and got the minimum limit for the mean distance is 59 Earth radii and the mean to be 60 1⁄2 radii of Earth.
 According to modern scientific results, the actual distance is 60 Earth radii.

 In the second book, Hipparchus fixed a minimum distance to the Sun, i.e., 470 Earth radii.
 In this scenario, the shadow of the Earth is a cone, and it corresponds to the parallax of 7′ which is the maximum, that he can think of.
-He observed that at lunar eclipses, the diameter of the shadow cone is 2+½ lunar diameters.
+He observed that during lunar eclipses, the diameter of the shadow cone was 2+½ lunar diameters.
 With the help of these values and geometry, he determined the mean distance, as it is computed for the minimum distance of the sun, which is the maximum mean distance to the moon.
-According to Theon of Smyrna, Hipparchus found, that the Sun is 1,880 times the size of the Earth, and is placed at 2,550 Earth radii.
-Ptolemy later used the Hipparchus method to find the distance to Sun.
+According to Theon of Smyrna, Hipparchus found that the Sun is 1,880 times the size of the Earth, and it is placed at 2,550 Earth radii.
+Ptolemy later used the Hipparchus method to find the distance between the Earth and Sun.
 He failed to understand Hipparchus’s strategy of providing bounds to every observation rather than providing a single value and criticized Hipparchus for giving inaccurate results.
 Hipparchus provided the most accurate observations and results of that time.